 Individuals in this stage often are resistant to any mention or conversation of the behavior in question.

-The precontemplation stage is characterized by an individual having no intention of modifying his or her behavior.
+The pre-contemplation stage is characterized by an individual having no intention of modifying his or her behavior.
 Often he or she is not able to acknowledge that said behavior has any negative impact on themselves or others.
 Individuals in this stage often are resistant to any mention or conversation of the behavior in question.
 He or she is not engaged in the change process in an immediate sense and may resist any effort from others aimed at getting them to quit.
 Often individuals in this stage are thought to be in denial.
-My experience of these individuals, more often than not, is that they are aware of their behavior(s) but don’t see them as a problem yet.
+Many individuals, more often than not, is that they are aware of their behavior(s) but don’t see them as a problem yet.

 2. Contemplation

-During the contemplation stage of change the individual in question is becoming aware that his or her behavior is problematic.
+During the contemplation stage of change, the individual in question is becoming aware that his or her behavior is problematic.
 He or she is now more aware of the personal and social consequences of their actions.
 Parallel to this, the individual is beginning to be more cognizant of the benefits of change.
-That said he or she is often still ambivalent of undertaking the change.
-At times an individual will pass through this stage very quickly while for others it may take months or years.
+That said, they are often still ambivalent of undertaking the change.
+At times an individual will pass through this stage very quickly, while for others it may take months or years.
 As someone concerned with a loved one suffering from addiction you will most often find them more open to conversation and information surrounding their problematic behavior.
-Often for substance use disorder the fear of the detox process, and other short term costs associated with quitting will nag at the individual.
+Often for substance use disorder, the fear of the detox process (and other short term costs) associated with quitting will stay with the individual.
 They are thinking about quitting and want to want to stop.

 3. Preparation